exogen/ava-nock/README.md

 ## How it works

-There are generally two approaches for mocking HTTP requests when we don’t control or can’t manually mock the code that makes the request: either use a proxy to fulfill the requests (this requires starting a server and being able to change your request code to point to it), or intercept the host language’s underlying code for sending a request.
+There are generally two approaches to mocking HTTP requests when we don’t control or can’t manually mock the code that makes the request: either use a proxy to fulfill requests (this requires starting a server and being able to change your request code to point to it), or intercept the host language’s underlying code for sending requests.
 Libraries like [yakbak](https://github.com/flickr/yakbak) use the former, while libraries like [VCR](https://github.com/vcr/vcr), [Nock](https://github.com/node-nock/nock), and [Sepia](https://github.com/linkedin/sepia) use the latter.
 As the name